-Squash, which was formerly known as Squash Rackets, acquired its current name from a direct reference to the squashy nature of the ball used.
+Squash gets its name from a direct reference to the squashy nature of the ball used to play the game.
 And, like that unique squashy ball, good squash footwear has very particular characteristics.

 Further, lots of movements are sideways too and if your feet aren’t suitably attired you could be bowing out of your first game with a lower leg strain or back pain before you’ve mastered your first boast*

 Here’s the low down on what to look for from squash footwear...

 • Non-marking sole- pretty much every court insists on them

 • Lightweight to keep you nimble when running for the ball or making way for your partner or opponent(s)

 • Robust inside and out – many die-hard players have threadbare insoles while the outside still look box fresh

 • Strong lateral support for all those sideways shifts

 • Flexible support for ankles and soles to support every twist and turn